lammps/lammps/doc/src/molecule.rst

 Type Labels, Angle Type Labels, etc.  See the :doc:`Howto type labels
 <Howto_type_labels>` doc page for the allowed syntax of type labels
 and a general discussion of how type labels can be used.
+When using type labels, any values specified as *offset* are ignored.

 If a Bonds section is specified then the Special Bond Counts and Special Bonds sections can also be used, if desired, to explicitly